KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 * Default - sets the default execution policy
 * Bypass - nothing is blocked and there are no warnings or prompts

-If you find scripts online that you want to try, you may find yourself having to negotiate the ExecutionPolicy, which may require elevated access to change.
+If you find script files or modules online that you want to try, you may find yourself having to negotiate the ExecutionPolicy, which may require elevated access to change.
 I recently hit this with a script I needed to resize a batch of images.
 I couldn't install the module; but I reviewed the script within the module and easily adapted it.

 Resource: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6
 Resource: https://gallery.technet.microsoft.com/scriptcenter/Resize-Image-A-PowerShell-3d26ef68

 #### Working with strings
-- Watch your delimiters!
+- Watch your quotes!

-PowerShell allows both single and double quotes to be used for delimiters.
+PowerShell allows both single and double quotes to be used for declaring strings.
 However, only double quotes honor string interpolation.
 Compare the following statements.

 `$foo = "foo"`
 `"we have some $foo string interpolation here"`